Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/handling-placements.md

 });
 ```

-This example assumes the implementing application has a utility function to transform products json into html to be inserted, alternatively there could also be a function that gets the product json and renders them itself directly.
+This example assumes the implementing application has a utility function to transform products JSON into HTML to be inserted, alternatively there could also be a function that gets the product JSON and renders them itself directly.

-## Offloading campaign rendering fully to Nosto&#x20;
+## Offloading campaign rendering and injection fully to Nosto&#x20;

-In the event that you would like to offload the campaign rendering fully to Nosto, you can skip transforming the products json to html and instead use the recommendation templates in the Nosto backend to produce html.
+For HTML based campaign results we recommend to offload the campaign injection fully to Nosto.
+For HTML based results you can skip transforming the products JSON to HTML and instead use the recommendation templates in the Nosto backend to produce HTML.
 In that case you would set the response mode in the Session API to be 'HTML', then the response will not have a `campaign` field and will instead contain a `recommendations` field which has the HTML content of all campaigns, regardless if they are content or recommendation campaigns.
-You can then pass that field to a utility method `api.placements.injectCampaigns` that will inject the HTML into the page.
+You can then pass that field to a utility method `api.placements.injectCampaigns` that will inject the HTML into the page and apply correct attribution logic to it.

 Here's an example call